 With real-time in-store feedback, you’ll want to alert store managers when critical feedback comes in, so they can take steps to resolve issues immediately.

 A staggering 73% of data collected by businesses goes unused.
 Don’t let this happen to you.
 The data is only as good as your ability and willingness to act on what you find out.

 Are you delivering a retail customer experience that will stand the test of time?
 Are you getting frustrated because you don’t really feel you understand what customers want from your retail store?

-Start collecting consistent, actionable retail customer feedback using our world-class experience management software.
-And use that feedback to make data-driven decisions that delight customers.
-Join retailers like Bonobos and Allbirds, and start using Delighted today
+Collect consistent, actionable retail customer feedback using our survey templates.
+Use that feedback to make data-driven decisions that delight customers.
+Join retailers like Bonobos and Allbirds – start using Delighted today.